HttpAnimation/JCL/README.md

 ### Conclusion

 JCL is all about making automation simple and accessible.
 Whether you're configuring settings, managing user profiles, or automating data workflows, JCL's straightforward syntax and ease of use will make your life easier.
 Give it a try and experience the convenience of JCL for yourself!
+Save your JCL files with a `.jcl` extension for easy identification and use.